hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 ## Solution

 Vault centralizes management of cryptographic services used to protect your data.
-Your system can communicate with Vault easily through Vault API and the encryption keys never have to leave the Vault.
+Your system can communicate with Vault easily through Vault API to encrypt and decrypt your data, and the encryption keys never have to leave the Vault.

 ![Encryption as a Service](/assets/images/vault-eaas.png)